Swiftaff/svelte-object-explorer/README.md

 Displays an unobtrusive toggle-able window, with one or multiple variables of most kinds of data: array, object, string, number, boolean, symbol

+Manually expand/contract nested objects and arrays, or show all expanded, and hover to highlight elements of the same level.

 ## Installation

 1. Create your svelte project